robcarver17/skipperman/docs/import_membership_list_help.md

 *If a sailor is in the system as a current member, but doesn't appear in the imported membership list*

-This is likely to happen if a sailor doesn't renew their membership, or if the imported list only includes sailor members but the relevant sailor as 'aged out'.
+This is likely to happen if a sailor doesn't renew their membership, or if the imported list only includes cadet members and the relevant sailor is 'aged out'.
 The sailor is marked as a lapsed member.
+Since aged out (junior) members don't do training weekends or cadet weeks, just racing events, this isn't a problem.

 *If a sailor is in the system as an unconfirmed member, but doesn't appear in the imported membership list*

 This is likely to happen if a sailor was originally added to the system as part of an event but we didn't know if they were members or not.
 The sailor is confirmed in the system as a none member.

 *If a sailor is in the imported membership list, and there are no similar sailors in the system*

 This is likely to happen if a sailor has just joined, but hasn't yet done any events.
 The sailor is added to the system as a new sailor, and marked as a member.